-This means that if Berry Law Firm cannot obtain past-due benefits (benefits you should have been paid already) for you, we will not charge a fee.
+This means that if Berry Law cannot obtain past-due benefits (benefits you should have been paid already) for you, we will not charge a fee.

 This fee arrangement provides your Berry Law attorney a financial incentive to win your case against the VA that a VSO representative does not have.

 Most Veterans file an initial claim for VA disability benefits on their own or with the assistance of a Veterans Service Organization representative.